ThibautBernard/ThibautBernard/README.md

 - 🤯 **StackOverFlow** : https://stackoverflow.com/users/14380464/thibaut-bernard
 #
 ### Recent projects :
-  - 🔥 Website with a frontend(React) and backend(NodeJS + express) with an API using PostGreSQL
+  - 🔥 Website with a frontend(React) and backend(NodeJS + express) with an API and PostGreSQL for the database
     - Unitests with Mocha and Chai
     - Working on two docker containers
     - Important: Currently working on and not deployed yet.